Construction Sub-Contract (Daily rates, With Retention)

 Clause 1 contains definitions.
 Brief details of the Main Contract need to be given.
 A description of the sub-contract Works should be inserted in the Schedule.

 Clause 7 covers payment.
 The agreed daily rates must be inserted here.
 If the Sub-Contractor is to be paid separately for materials and other expenses, the first option in clause 7.2 should be chosen and the second option deleted.
 If the Sub-Contractor is not to receive any separate payment for expenses, the second option should be chosen.
-The Sub-Contractor is required to submit invoices on a monthly basis.
+The Contractor is required to submit payment notices on a monthly basis and to pay the amount stated in the notice within 14 days.
+If the Contractor fails to serve a payment notice the Sub-Contractor may submit a payment application.
 A specified percentage of the sum due to the Sub-Contractor (e.g. 5%) is retained until four months after practical completion or one month after any defects have been remedied.

 Clause 10 requires both parties to keep information about the other party confidential.